-Special Considerations
+14.1 Special Considerations

-The School is aware that children with SEN and disabilities can face additional safeguarding challenges and expect all staff to recognise:
+As a school, we are aware that children with SEN and disabilities can face additional safeguarding challenges and expect all staff to recognise:

-- a) That indicators of possible abuse such as behaviour, mood and injury may relate to the child's disability without further exploration; - b) These children are more prone to peer group isolation than other children; - c) The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - d) Communication barriers and difficulties in overcoming these barriers.
+- i.
+Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - ii.
+Being more prone to peer group isolation than other children;

+- iii.
+The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - iv.
+Communication barriers and difficulties in overcoming these barriers.

-SEN & D Support
+14.2 SEN & D Support

-To address these additional challenges, the School will consider extra pastoral support for children with SEN and disabilities.
+To address these additional challenges, our schools will consider extra pastoral support for children with SEN and disabilities.